 As noted above (p.
-8), there is a second component to the PSC claim that I am dealing with in this Decision.
-In addition to the nearly \$500,000 claimed for the four experts for work on the Young-Geier article, petitioners also seek about \$167,000 for additional work performed by Mark Geier and David Geier.
+8), there is a second component to the PSC claim that I am considering in this Decision.
+In addition to the \$447,044.02 claimed for the four experts for work on the Young-Geier article, petitioners also seek \$197,823.94 for additional work performed by Mark Geier and David Geier.
 This work did not relate to the King trial, but is said to be general work performed for the PSC between 2003 and 2008.
 (See PSC Reply, Tab 12, p.
-9; see also fn.
-8 above.)
+9.)

-In the briefs and memoranda filed concerning this interim fees and costs claim, there is remarkably little discussion concerning this approximately \$167,000 claimed for the Geiers.
-In one brief, the petitioners describe the work in question by the Geiers as follows (PSC Reply, Tab 12, p.
+In the briefs and memoranda filed concerning this interim fees and costs claim, including the petitioners' brief on remand, there is remarkably little discussion concerning this \$197,823.94 claimed for the Geiers.
+In one brief, the petitioners described the work in question by the Geiers as follows (PSC Reply, Tab 12, p.
 9):

 That portion of Dr. Geier's time not devoted to the research for the published study is time he spent over the course of six years consulting with the PSC.
 It is perfectly reasonable for petitioners generally to employ expert consultants, and particularly so in this proceeding involving a tremendous body of complex medical and scientific evidence.
 Dr. Geier reviewed and analyzed hundreds of science journal articles for the PSC; he summarized articles as they appeared, and searched for older, relevant articles.
 He consulted with other experts and reported his impressions to the PSC.
 He appeared at PSC meetings to make presentations about the science, explaining the literature and assisting the PSC in its evaluation of the evidence in preparing for trial of these cases.
-His time consulting with the PSC was time reasonably spent working on a compensation claim (in fact, indirectly on 5000 claims) and is compensable.
+His time consulting with the PSC was time